wjakob/nanobind/docs/exchanging.rst

 vectors of hash tables of strings) work automatically by combining type casters recursively.

-The following table lists the currently available type casters:
+The following table lists the currently available type casters along with links to external projects that provide further casters:

 .. list-table::
   :widths: 42 48